MichaelPlug/CAKE-Ethereum/README.md

  * Running on http://127.0.0.1:8888/ (Press CTRL+C to quit)
 ```

-At this point the API is running, an it's possible interract with it.
+At this point the API is running, an it's possible interact with it.
 To test if api is correctly working you can run this script anche check if the request status is 200.

 ```python